Mattis in Kabul, says elements in Taliban open to peace talks

 More than 3,000 additional US forces have also arrived in Afghanistan to boost the training and advising of local troops.

-Approximately 14,000 American forces are now in Afghanistan, up from a low of about 8,500 when Obama left office.
+Approximately 14,000 American forces are currently in Afghanistan, up from a low of about 8,500 when Obama left office.

+Trump's strategy has been a "game changer" for Afghanistan, Ghani told Mattis in a meeting at the presidential palace that also involved Afghan Chief Executive Abdullah Abdullah and Defence Minister Tariq Shah Bahrami.

+"It has forced every actor to re-examine their assumptions.
+Some of that re-examination is likely to lead to the intensification of conflict in the short term but the re-examination is what the people of Afghanistan have been waiting for 40 years," he said.

-Ghani's offer of peace talks comes as civilian casualties have soared in recent months, with the Taliban increasingly targeting towns and cities in response to Trump's new and more aggressive military policy.
+Ghani's offer of peace talks comes as civilian casualties have soared in recent months, with the Taliban increasingly targeting towns and cities in response to Trump's more aggressive military policy.

-The Taliban, Afghanistan's biggest militant group, claimed 472 attacks in January alone, the Washington-based terrorism research group TRAC said -- an astonishing number given that the traditional fighting season does not usually start until freezing temperatures have subsided in the spring.
+The Taliban claimed 472 attacks in January alone, the Washington-based terrorism research group TRAC said -- an astonishing number given that the traditional fighting season does not usually start until freezing temperatures have subsided in the spring.

 Mattis said the jump in attacks on civilians was an indication that a pressured Taliban is unable to conduct broader, ground-taking operations.